Operation Sea Lion (wargame): The first two days

 The game started on 19 September 1940, but the Germans decided that the sea was too rough to attempt a landing.
 The same happened the next day.
 The first two days of game time, therefore, consisted of air battles, movement of British units to the south coast, the launching of Operation Herbstreise, and embarkation of German units at the French Channel ports.
 The Luftwaffe bombed Britain's south coast and laid mines in the Harwich, Humber and Thames estuary waters.
 The Germans landed their Herbstreise diversion force in Iceland and laid protective minefields in the Channel, but "Churchill" refused to divert any troops in response to the Iceland invasion.
 Paddy Griffith was very disappointed with the huge wargame map, which included only the English coast between Portsmouth and Ipswich.
-Griffith said the map, on which he wasn't consulted, was unnecessary.
+Griffith said the map, on which he was not consulted, was unnecessary.
 "On the day of the game its mere existence had the instant, deeply unfortunate effect of revealing to the British team that the invasion would certainly land in Kent, rather than in East Anglia, or wherever else the umpire team had been trying hard to make the German's deception plan sound convincing."
 However, in 1940 the British might well have had this level of knowledge due to their top-secret Ultra code breaking efforts against the Germans, which had not yet been made public at the time of the 1974 wargame.
 In any event, the 1974 British wargame team took full advantage of their intelligence coup and the two day delay by moving four more divisions to Saffron Walden, Newbury, Crowborough and Royal Tunbridge Wells to bolster the nine already in East Anglia, Kent and Sussex.

 On the afternoon of September 21, the wind dropped, and the forecast for the next day improved.
 The German protective minefields were finished, stretching out from the North Foreland.
 The first echelon invasion fleets began to form up at dusk, and begin to cross.
-They were spotted by a British armed trawler at 11pm, The Cromwell warning was issued half an hour later (and the church bells rung), and at midnight the Home Fleet was ordered south.
+They were spotted by a British armed trawler at 11 p.m., The Cromwell warning was issued half an hour later (and the church bells rung), and at midnight the Home Fleet was ordered south.